Nishadayalan/Search-Algorithm/README.md

 iii)	# Find the element in a list using Binary Search (recursive Method).
 ```
 '''
-Program to find the element in a list using Binary Search (recursive Method).

 Developed by: NISHA.D
 RegisterNumber: 23012927
-'''
+'''Program to find the element in a list using Binary Search (recursive Method).
 def BinarySearch(arr, k, low, high):
     if high >= low:
         mid = low+(high-low)//2